SteelSeries/gamesense-sdk/doc/api/standard-zones.md

 `rgb-per-key-zones`
 : Any connected, supported, keyboard with a lighting zone for each key.
 Initially the APEX M800 keyboard.

+## Device types for tactile notifications ##

+`tactile`
+: Any connected, supported device that supports a single zone for tactile feedback.
+Initially the Rival 700.

+Note: Engine 3.7.0 and later

+## Device types for OLED/LCD screen notifications ##

+`screened`
+: Any connected, supported device that supports notifications on a single OLED or LCD screen.
+Initially the Rival 700.

+Note: Engine 3.7.0 and later

 # Zones by device type #